MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_02L01_Create_and_configure_host_pools_and_session_hosts_AADDS.md

    > **Note**: Verify that the displayed name is either **az140-21-p1-0** or **az140-21-p1-1**, not **az140-cl-vm11a**.

 1. At the Command Prompt, type **logoff** and press the **Enter** key to log off from the current Remote App session.
-1. Within the Remote Desktop session to **az140-cl-vm11a**, in the **Remote Desktop** client window, in the list of applications, double-click **SessionDesktop** and verify that it launches a Remote Desktop session.
+1. Within the Bastion session to **az140-cl-vm11a**, in the **Remote Desktop** client window, in the list of applications, double-click **SessionDesktop** and verify that it launches a Remote Desktop session.
 1. Within the **Default Desktop** session, right-click **Start**, select **Run**, in the **Open** text box of the **Run** dialog box, type **cmd** and select **OK**.
 1. Within the **Default Desktop** session, at the Command Prompt, type **hostname** and press the **Enter** key to display the name of the computer on which the Remote Desktop session is running.
 1. Verify that the displayed name is either **az140-21-p1-0**, **az140-21-p1-1** or **az140-21-p1-2**.